23ccozad/NFL-4th-down-ML-model/README.md

 1. Download the `data` directory and `data_processing_and_ml_models.ipynb` into the same location on your computer.
 2. Create a Python environment that has pandas, numpy, seaborn, matplotlib, sklearn, xgboost, and jupyter installed.
 3. Use jupyter in this Python environment to open `data_processing_and_ml_models.ipynb`.
-4. Run all cells in the notebook, and watch as the data is processed and machine models are trained and tested.
+4. Run all cells in the notebook, and watch as the data is processed and machine learning models are trained and tested.

 You may have noticed that these instructions don't include `data_scraping.ipynb`.
 This Juypter notebook was used retrieve and store the data found in the `data` directory in this repo.
 Feel free to use this notebook if you're interested in scraping data yourself.
 Otherwise, it is easier to use the CSV files we've provided in `/data`.